phpvms/docs/docs/customize/layouts.md

 ## Layout Basics

-At a minimum, `app.blade.php` has 3 sections that are extended by the templates.
+All of the themes are stored in the `resources/views/layouts/` folder.
+There is a base theme file, `app.blade.php`, which is then used by the templates.
+It has several required sections:

 :::info
-See the `default/app.blade.php` as an example template, since there are several sections of code which are required in the templates, including some Javascript and CSS.
+See the `resources/views/layouts/default/app.blade.php` as an example template, since there are several sections of code which are required in any custom templates, including some Javascript and CSS.
+I've tried to make notes and outline those sections in the `default/app.blade.php` file itself.
 :::

 - `@section('title')` is the page title, and shows up in the title bar